jlegatheaux/cnss/README.md

 simulation ended - last processing step with clock = 8000
 ```

-In the iorst lines, the processing of the configuration file contents is shown, namely the creation of nodes and the instalation of links.
+In the first lines, the processing of the configuration file contents is shown, namely the creation of nodes and the instalation of links.
 Now, the simulation starts.
-At the first clock tick a first packet is sent, 100 ms later it gets to the destination, the receiver replies and more 100 ms later the reply gets to the sender.
-This is so, because transmition time is negligible and only the links latency accounts for the end to end transit time.
-The packet has a size of 26 bytes: 20 for the header as in IP, and 6 to represent the value of the counter (as a character string).
+At the first clock tick, a first packet is sent, 100 ms later it gets to the destination, the receiver replies and more 100 ms later the reply gets to the sender.
+This is so because transmition time is negligible (to transmit 26 bytes at 1Mbps bit rate) and only the links latency accounts for the end to end transit time.
+The packet has a size of 26 bytes: 20 for the header, as in IP, and 6 to represent the value of the counter (as a character string).
 The origin and destination nodes, as well as the sequence numbers and the original value of the TTL are also shown.

-At the last processing step, when the value of the clock is 8000, nodes reveive the events written in the configuration file.
+At the last processing step, when the value of the clock is 8000, nodes reveive the events stated in the configuration file.
 Only the sender  and the receiver show their state, since the switch has nothing to show.
 After, all nodes print the number of packets sent and received as well as the number of packets sent and received through each of its links.
-The sender and receiver nodes sent and received 7 packets, and these packets were also sent and received by their links.
-It is also noted that these links never droped or forwarded packets.
-It is interesting to note that the sender still sends a new packet during this processing step, but as this happens after the execution of the show status and stats upcalls, this packet is not considered by nodes and links counters.
+The sender and receiver nodes sent and received 7 packets each, and these packets were also sent and received by their links.
+It is also noted that these links never droped packets.
+It is interesting to note that the sender still sends a new packet during this processing step, but as this happens after the execution of the show status and show stats upcalls, this packet is not considered in nodes and links counters.

-As the reader can realize, the shown algorithms are build as classes that implement the `ApplicationAlgorithm` and the `ControlAlgorithm` interfaces.
+The above shown algorithms are build as classes that implement the `ApplicationAlgorithm` and the `ControlAlgorithm` interfaces.
 That way the code shows all the required details.

 Package `library` also contains two abstract classes, `AbstractApplicationAlgorithm()` and   `AbstractControlAlgorithm()`.
-Theses classe may be used to write application and control algorithms that extend them, what results in a more concise code style.
-For example, using the `AbstractApplicationAlgorithm` the `Sender()` class could become (without counting the number of packets sent and ignoring the replies):
+Theses classe may be used to write application and control algorithms that extend them, what results in a more concise coding style.
+For example, using the `AbstractApplicationAlgorithm` the `Sender` class could become simpler (we also do not show counting the number of packets sent and the processing of received packets):

 ```java
 import java.util.Arrays;